Sayanpatraa/sayanpatraa/README.md

 ##  About This Portfolio
 This portfolio highlights my technical skills, academic background, and research interests in **data science and artificial intelligence**.
 I am passionate about building systems that merge **theoretical understanding** with **practical impact** — from interpretable AI models to real-world data-driven decision systems.

+## Note: Contact me if you are currrently interested to work with G-GPAC and H-GPAC.

 ### Portfolio Update Notice
 My GitHub portfolio is currently under construction.
 I’m in the process of organizing and uploading the projects completed during my **Master’s in Data Science** at **George Washington University**.

 These repositories will soon showcase work across: